ximion/appstream-generator/docs/asgen-config.md

 ArchiveRoot | A local URL to the mirror of your archive, containing the dists/ and pool/ directories MediaBaseUrl | The http or https URL which should be used in the generated metadata to fetch media like screenshots or icons HtmlBaseUrl | The http or https URL to the web location where the HTML hints will be published.
 (This setting is optional, but recommended)
+Oldsuites | This key exists to support migration from an alternative appstream generator.
+Given a list of suite names, the output HTML will link to `suitename/index.html`.
 Suites | Suites which should be recognized by the generator.
 Each suite has the components and architectures which should be searched for metadata as children.
 See below for more information.
 Features | Disable or enable selected generator features.
 For a detailed description see below.
 CAInfo | Set the CA certificate bundle file to use for SSL peer verification.
 If this is not set, the generator will use the system default.